jimkk/eote/character/Durel.md

     - Talents
       - Speaks Binary
+        - When directing NPC droids, may grant them *blue_square* per rank of Speaks Binary on checks.
       - Lvl.
 1 Respected Scholar
+        - May downgrade difficulty of checks to interact with institutes of learning by one level per rank of Respected Scholar
       - Lvl.
 1 Researcher
+        - Remove *black_square* per rank of Researcher from all Knowledge checks.
+Researching a subject takes half the time.
       - Brace
+        - Perform the Brace maneuver to remove *black_square* per rank of Brace from next Action.
+This may only remove *black_square* added by environmental circumstances.

 4. Determine Derived Attributes
    - Thresholds: